Senior Vice President, Consulting

 BA English, Tufts University

-Tim Woolf has more than 30 years of experience analyzing technical and economic aspects of energy and environmental issues.
-Before returning to Synapse in 2011, he served four years as a commissioner at the Massachusetts Department of Public Utilities (DPU), where he played a leading role in developing the Commonwealth’s aggressive clean energy policies.
+Tim Woolf has nearly 40 years of experience analyzing technical and economic aspects of energy and environmental issues.
+Before returning to Synapse in 2011, he served four years as a commissioner at the Massachusetts Department of Public Utilities (DPU), where he played a leading role in developing the Commonwealth’s clean energy policies.

 Mr. Woolf holds an MBA from Boston University, a Diploma in Economics from the London School of Economics, and a BS in Mechanical Engineering and a BA in English from Tufts University.